MicrosoftDocs/appcenter-docs/docs/distribution/stores/apple/testflight_external.md

 1. From the Stores home page select the external group to distribute to.
 2. Click on **Publish to Store** in the upper-right corner.
-3. Upload the iOS app package.
-4. When the package has been uploaded, you should be able to see some details of the application.
+3. At the first step of the wizard you must upload you ipa file and after the file have a been succesfully uploaded you'll se details like icon and version.
 Click **Next**.
-5. Click on **Publish** to push the app to the external group store.
+4. Click on **Publish**.
 The status for this release on the store details page will show as **Submitted**.
+Submitted means that the ipa have been deivered to App Store Connect for evaulation.
-6. Once App Center has completed the hand-over of the app to TestFlight, the status of the app will change to **Published**.
+5. Once App Center has completed the hand-over of the app to iTunes, the status of the app will change to **Published**.
+And the app is available to download through Apple's TestFlight service.
-7. In case of a failure with publishing by Apple, the status will change to **Failed** with the appropriate error message.
+6. In case of a failure with publishing by Apple, the status will change to **Failed** with the appropriate error message.